krig/parallax/README.md

   Executes the given command on a set of hosts, collecting the output.

+  Returns a dict mapping the hostname of each host either to a tuple containing a return code, stdout and stderr when return code is 0, or an `parallax.Error` instance describing the error when return code is not 0.

+* `parallax.run(hosts, cmdline, opts)`

+  Executes the given command on a set of hosts, collecting the output.

-  Returns a dict mapping the hostname of each host either to a tuple containing a return code, stdout and stderr, or an `parallax.Error` instance describing the error.
+  Returns a dict mapping the hostname of each host either to a tuple containing a return code, stdout and stderr, or an `parallax.Error` instance describing the error when ssh error occurred.

 * `parallax.copy(hosts, src, dst, opts)`